 To reduce the risk of dizziness and lightheadedness, get up slowly when rising from a sitting or lying position.
 Significant loss of body water from too much sweating, vomiting, or diarrhea can also lower your blood pressure and worsen dizziness.
 Drink plenty of fluids to prevent these effects and dehydration.
 If you are on restricted fluid intake, consult your doctor for further instructions.
 Contact your doctor if you are unable to drink fluids or if you have persistent diarrhea/vomiting.

-Kidney function declines as you grow older.
-This medication is removed by the kidneys.
-Therefore, the elderly may be more sensitive to the effects of this drug, especially high blood potassium levels.
+Older adults may be more sensitive to the side effects of this drug, especially high blood potassium levels.

 This drug may pass into breast milk.
 Consult your doctor before breast-feeding.